30 Creative Ways to Say “Please Disregard My Previous Email”

 The Ubiquity of Email Mistakes

 Did you know that the average office worker receives 121 emails per day?
 With such a high volume, it’s no wonder that mistakes happen.
-In fact, a study by Tessian found that 58% of employees have sent an email to the wrong person.
+In fact, a study by Tessie found that 58% of employees have sent an email to the wrong person.
 This statistic alone underscores the importance of mastering the art of email retraction.

 The Importance of Graceful Recovery of “Please Disregard My Previous Email”